dberger2/project1.github.io/README.md

 asteroiddata2 <- asteroiddata2[ ,c(1,2,5,4,6,7,8,9,10,11,12,13,14,3)]
 ```

-## 2.2 Renaming the Columns
+## 3.2 Renaming the Columns

 At this point, we have a usable data frame to start cleaning up a bit
 more.
-Some of the columne names were a bit long, so the following code
+Some of the column names were a bit long, so the following code
 was used to turn them into something a little more readable.

 ``` r